snsvrno/gamejam-discers3/roadmap.md

 ## 2 Player

-- [ ] ability to play with 2 people.
+- [x] ability to play with 2 people.
-- [ ] joystick controls the Human
+- [x] keyboard controls the Human 1
-- [ ] keyboard controls the Human
+- [x] keyboard controls the Human 2
-- [ ] mouse controls the Room
+- [x] mouse controls the Room
 - [ ] mouse + keyboard controls the Room

 ## Room Recording